TylerLandowski/BrainHawk/README.md

 The primary role of the client is to play the game while sending data (e.g. screenshots and other data) to the server, and receiving instructions back (e.g. controls to use, emulator commands, and reset statements).

 ## Writing a tool with BHServer.py
 Your Python tool will interact with the data from BizHawk and send data back.
 Whether you're running a machine learning algorithm or just logging data, you'll do it here in Python.
+Rather than having a completely separate client, we can directly interact with the server using our own Python code.

 We start off by importing, instantiating, and starting the server.